 1. Perform a Thorough Background Check

 Don’t miss the opportunity to investigate the background of your applicants—no matter how excellent their credentials are, and especially if the position is risk-sensitive.
-With a transparent background screening program and an objective assessment process in place, applicants may respond to the hiring process with more honesty and transparency, too.
+With a transparent background screening program and an objective hiring assessments process in place, applicants may respond to the hiring process with more honesty and transparency, too.

 While background checks can be time-consuming, so is missing critical information during the hiring process.
 Your business could get involved in paying for punitive damages or defending against a lawsuit because of missing this important step.
 Handling such a case can run into thousands and millions of dollars—not to mention the stress, time wasted, and impact on the image and reputation of your business.

 Here are some of the compelling reasons why you need to run background checks on all applicants: